Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Introduction

 At the core of our discussion is the interplay of atoms and the cavity field.
-We first demonstrate that the cavity-induced inter-band couplings play a crucial role in inducing the topological phase transition between the conventional and the TSR state.
-For this purpose, we compare the phase diagrams of relevant tight-binding models involving different number of bands, and show explicitly that only by taking the lowest several bands into consideration would one recover, qualitatively, the phase diagram from a full-band calculation.
-This enables us to derive a minimum tight-binding Hamiltonian for our system, which is helpful for generalising the steady-state phase diagram of the current system to other related systems.
-Importantly, we notice that, in general, the multi-band effect is crucial in studying Raman-induced synthetic SOC in lattice systems.
+We first demonstrate that cavity-induced interband coupling plays a crucial role in inducing the topological phase transition between the trivial SR and TSR states.
+For this purpose, we compare the phase diagrams of relevant tight-binding models involving different numbers of bands and show explicitly that by taking only the lowest several bands into consideration, one could recover, qualitatively, the phase diagram from a full-band calculation.
+This enables us to derive a minimum tight-binding Hamiltonian for our system, which is helpful for generalizing the steady-state phase diagram of the current system to other related systems.
+Importantly, we notice that in general, the multiband effect is crucial in studying Raman-induced synthetic SOC in lattice systems.
 This conclusion is consistent with a recent study on laser-induced SOC in lattice models~\cite{xiaolinglattice}.
-We then investigate the back action of the topological phase transition of the Fermi gas on the cavity photon.
-Across the topological phase boundary between the trivial superradiant state and the TSR state, the bulk gap closes and opens again.
-We show that at this phase boundary, the Fermi surface at half filling lies exactly at the gap closing point.
+We then investigate the back-action of the topological phase transition of the Fermi gas on the cavity photons.
+Across the topological phase boundary between the trivial SR state and the TSR state, the bulk gap closes and opens again.
+We show that at this phase boundary, the Fermi surface at half-filling lies exactly at the gap closing point.
 As a result, a spin-down state on the Fermi surface would be scattered by a Raman process to the spin-up state, which is also on the Fermi surface.
-This is essentially the nesting effect discussed in Refs.~\cite{cavfermion1,cavfermion2,cavfermion3}, for a spinless Fermi gas in a cavity.
-We show that the nesting effect here leads to a peak structure in the variation of the cavity photon occupation at the topological boundary. which can be used as a clear signature for the topological phase transition.
+This is essentially the nesting effect discussed in Refs.~\cite{cavfermion1,cavfermion2,cavfermion3} for a spinless Fermi gas in a cavity.
+We show that the nesting effect here leads to a peak structure in the variation of the cavity photon occupation at the topological boundary, which can be used as a clear signature of the topological phase transition.